Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 ![runtime-error](./img/01-runtime-error.png)

-Whaaaat ? 😖 errors again ?
+Whaaaat? 😖 errors again?

-To get proper type checking within our components and js files we need to annotate those with `// @ts-check` as we did within our `webpack.config.js`
+To get proper type checking within our components and js files in general, we need to annotate those with `// @ts-check` as we did within our `webpack.config.js`

 And with that we can immediately see all the errors!
 Typos again...